chuckreporting/akka/akka-docs/rst/java/lambda-actors.rst

   * parent supervisor
   * supervised children
   * lifecycle monitoring
-  * hotswap behavior stack as described in :ref:`actor-hotswap-lambda`
+  * hotswap behavior stack as described in :ref:`actor-hotswap-java`

 The remaining visible methods are user-overridable life-cycle hooks which are described in the following: